On the Viterbi process with continuous state space: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors are grateful to M. Margaliot and R. Van Handel for the enlightening discussion on the issues raised in this paper and appreciate the thorough proofreading by the referees.
+The authors are grateful to M.~Margaliot and R.~Van Handel for the enlightening discussion on the issues raised in this paper and appreciate the thorough proofreading by the referees.
+Research of P.~Chigansky was supported by an ISF Grant 314/09.
+Research of Yaacov Ritov was supported by an ISF grant. \printhistory